HisaoLabSUSTC/HVCTR/README.md

 The metric "NHVR100MOKP" correponds to the HV calculation using reference point (100, ..., 100) in the normalized space. <br>
 The metric "NHVROptMOKP" correponds to the HV calculation using reference point (r*, ..., r*) in the normalized space. <br>

-In Section IV.B, we compared the proposed HVCTR algorithm with six state-of-the-art EMO algorithms on the three-objective DTLZ1-4 and Minus-DTZL1-4 test problems. <br>
+In **Section IV.B**, we compared the proposed HVCTR algorithm with six state-of-the-art EMO algorithms on the three-objective DTLZ1-4 and Minus-DTZL1-4 test problems. <br>
 They are SMS-EMOA, HypE, R2HCA-EMOA, SPEA2+SDE, NSGA-II/SDR, and MaOEA/IGD. <br>
 For SMS-EMOA and HypE, in addition to their original implementations (i.e., their default reference point specifications), in our experiments, we also examine the performance of SMS-EMOA and HypE with the reference point r = (r*, r*, ..., r*).<br>